Ms. Marvel (miniseries): Critical response

-The changes to Khan's powers from the comics was also highlighted, albeit with a mixed reception.
+The changes to Kamala's powers from the comics was also highlighted, albeit with a mixed reception.
 While the new origin's more personal connection was praised, the powers themselves drew criticism: Sepinwall called these abilities "more generic" than the comics powers; Charles Pulliam-Moore at The Verge wrote that the live-action abilities "are only able to approximate the flashy aspects of what was originally a nuanced metaphor in the comics. [...]
-But the show doesn't go nearly as far with its hero in terms of using its conceit to explore ideas like internalized racism or the pressures Western (read: white) beauty standards put on people of color"; and Porter pointed out that G. Willow Wilson—one of the character's creators—had previously described that during the development of Khan's powers, it was chosen not to give her "sparkly, hand wave-y, floaty, pretty powers", which Porter felt was "one of the most important things about her in the comics, and losing that in favor of powers that are, in fact, sparkly, hand wave-y, floaty, and pretty is really unfortunate".
+But the show doesn't go nearly as far with its hero in terms of using its conceit to explore ideas like internalized racism or the pressures Western (read: white) beauty standards put on people of color"; and Porter pointed out that G. Willow Wilson—one of the character's creators—had previously described that during the development of Kamala's powers, it was chosen not to give her "sparkly, hand wave-y, floaty, pretty powers", which Porter felt was "one of the most important things about her in the comics, and losing that in favor of powers that are, in fact, sparkly, hand wave-y, floaty, and pretty is really unfortunate".

-Activist Malala Yousafzai praised the series for its reflection of Pakistani people, and was "struck by how familiar Kamala Khan’s life seemed to me", saying the series was "for every young person finding their place in the world".
+Activist Malala Yousafzai praised the series for its reflection of Pakistani people, and was "struck by how familiar Kamala Khan's life seemed to me", saying the series was "for every young person finding their place in the world".
 The series was anticipated by Muslims in Jersey City, New Jersey, with councilman Yousef Saleh calling Ms. Marvel a "critical point in TV culture" since it would feature Muslims portrayed as heroes rather than villains as is more commonly done, and he was excited about the presence of a Muslim Marvel superhero to "inspire the next generation".
 McNair Academic High School in the city features a club called Coles Kamala Korps, which was launched in 2022 in response to anticipation for the series and The Marvels, after informally focusing on the character previously.

-After the release of the first episode, the series was review bombed on IMDb with a high amount of 1 star ratings.
-Multiple reviews were also posted with some reviewers expressing distaste for the family friendly aspects of the series or the change of Khan's powers, while others called the series "woke", mentioning Captain Marvel.
+After the release of the first episode, the series was review bombed on IMDb with a high number of 1 star ratings.
+Multiple reviews were also posted with some reviewers expressing distaste for the family friendly aspects of the series or the change of Kamala's powers, while others called the series "woke", mentioning Captain Marvel.

 Accolades

 Documentary special

 In February 2021, the documentary series Marvel Studios: Assembled was announced.
 The specials go behind the scenes of the making of the MCU films and television series with cast members and additional creatives.
-The special of this series, Assembled: The Making of Ms. Marvel, featuring Vellani, was released on Disney+ on August 3, 2022.
+The special of this series, "The Making of Ms. Marvel", featuring Vellani, was released on Disney+ on August 3, 2022.